Anita Dobson: Awards

 For her time on EastEnders as Angie Watts, Dobson received the Pye Award for Outstanding Female Personality.

-Dobson was nominated for a 2003 Laurence Olivier Award for Best Actress for her performance in Frozen at the Royal National Theatre.
+In 2003, Dobson was nominated for the Laurence Olivier Award for Best Actress for her performance in Frozen at the Royal National Theatre.

 In 2007, Dobson was made a Companion of the Liverpool Institute for Performing Arts.

 Dobson was appointed Officer of the Order of the British Empire (OBE) in the 2025 Birthday Honours for services to charitable fundraising and to philanthropy.

 Personal life

 Dobson married Brian May on 18 November 2000.
 They had first met in 1986 when May was married to his first wife.
-She is a patron of The Match Girls' Memorial and of the theatre charity The Music Hall Guild of Great Britain and America.
+She is a patron of The Match Girls' Memorial of the theatre charity The Music Hall Guild of Great Britain and America, and the Focus Foundation.